Dwitrisha/Macrohard-Teams/README.md

 ### <ins>Open-source Credits</ins>
 Video Meeting component was open-sourced and re-purposed from [Video Meeting](https://github.com/0x5eba/Video-Meeting).

+### <ins>Details</ins>
+Your solution should be a fully functional prototype with at least one mandatory functionality - a minimum of two participants should be able connect with each other using your product to have a video conversation.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).